List on Bids44 →

 Final Verdict — Should You Buy or Sell in 2026?

-For sellers: You can expect a realistic listing price range of ₹10,000-₹18,000 for your Samsung Galaxy A35, depending heavily on its condition and whether you have the original accessories.
-Be prepared for negotiations, with a floor price around ₹8,000-₹10,000 for a “Fair” condition unit.
-Selling privately or on a bidding marketplace like Bids44 will generally fetch more than a dealer exchange or instant sale platform.
+For sellers: Your Samsung Galaxy A35, being two years old, is still quite desirable in the used market.
+You can realistically list it for ₹12,000-₹18,000, depending on its condition and included accessories.
+Be prepared for negotiations, with a floor around ₹8,000-₹10,000 for a “Fair” condition unit.
+Selling privately or on a bidding platform like Bids44 will generally fetch you more than a dealer exchange.
 Find Samsung Galaxy A35 listings on Bids44.

 Personalized estimate